RedTurtle/collective.rtvideo.youtube/README.rst

   start it)

-In the latter case, some accessibility improvements are added to the page, for automatically put the focus onto the video, and simply the keyboard control on it.
+In the latter case, some accessibility improvements are added to the page, for automatically put the focus onto the video, and simplify keyboard controls.

 Credits
 =======